 For a discusion of body capacitance, see Body Capacitance in the A3019 manual.

-The active current of the A3028 is its current consumption in the active state.
+The active current of the A3028 is its current consumption while transmitting its signal.
 This current depends upon the number of samples the transmitter takes per second.
 The A3028B provides one channel with 512 SPS.
 The active current consists of the quiescent current of the logic chip, which is independent of sample rate, and the consumption of the sample and transmit process, which increases linearly with sample rate.
 The figure below shows active current versus the total sample rate.
 To obtain the total sample rate, we add the sample rates of both channels.

-[29-SEP-16] We encapsulate the A3028 in black epoxy, then coat the epoxy with a 1-mm layer of clear silicone.
-The leads are stainless steel springs coated with dyed silicone.
+[01-NOV-22] We encapsulate the A3028 in black epoxy and silicone.
+The outer layer of silicone is MED-6607, an unrestricted medical-grade silicone.
+The sensor leads are stainless steel springs coated with dyed silicone.
+The antenna is either a stranded stainless-steel wire coated with silicone, or a short sensor lead in the case of the smallest transmitter versions.
 We remove one in ten transmitters from our production line for accelerated aging.
-These transmitters run until they exhaust their batteries while fully immersed in water at 60°C.
+These transmitters run until they exhaust their batteries while fully immersed in water at 60°C or 80°C.

-Corrosion is a likely cause of failure in electronic devices in warm, humid environments.
-Both silicone and epoxy are permeable to water vapor, so that the implanted transmitter's encapsulation becomes saturated with water vapr.
-Changes in the transmitter temperature provoke condensation in any cavities within the electronic circuit, such as might exist within a cracked ceramic capacitor or beneath a small surface-mount component.
-Our epoxy encapsulation procedure seeks to eliminate such cavities, but if they exist within the components, the condensed water, combined with the warmth of the animal body and the electrical potential presented by the circuit, result in corrosion that leads to failure of the EEG amplifier and ultimately to premature draining of the battery.
+Corrosion causes the failures of electronic circuits in warm, humid environments.
+Both silicone and epoxy are permeable to water vapor.
+An implanted transmitter encapsulation becomes saturated with water vapor.
+Occasional drops in temperature cause condensation in any cavities that may exist within the transmitter, such as within a cracked ceramic capacitor or beneath a surface-mount component.
+Condensed water, the warmth of the animal body, flux residue, and electrical voltages combine to promote corrosion that leads initially to loss of performance in the EEG amplifier and ultimately to premature draining of the battery.
 At 60°C, corrosion occurs over ten times faster than at 37°C in an animal body.